 Discover some of the unique benefits of choosing to travel with Cox & Kings...

 Designed for nature lovers, this tour travels into the heart of India and follows the trail of the endangered Royal Bengal Tiger.
-Travelling by 4 x 4 jeep or on elephant back, safaris in the national parks of Kanha, Bandhavgarh and Pench offer an unforgettable opportunity to search for one of the world's most majestic animals in beautiful natural surroundings.
+Safaris in the national parks of Kanha, Bandhavgarh and Pench offer an unforgettable opportunity to search for one of the world's most majestic animals in beautiful natural surroundings.
 Staying in the unique and luxurious Taj safari lodges in each park, game drives are accompanied by expert and passionate naturalist guides.

 View more climate information & imperial units